pedrohfl1/hydrogen_orbitals_by_Monte_Carlo_Method/README.md

 undergraduates.
-The methodology is based on the Monte Carlo method that was previously explored by M. Goto & V. De Aquino Manoel ([DOI:10.5433/1679-0375.1992v13n4p255](http://dx.doi.org/10.5433/1679-0375.1992v13n4p255)), but we focused on covering all the steps in more detail, with some added automation, and from a pedagogical perspective.
+The methodology is based on the Monte Carlo method that was previously explored by M. Goto & V. De Aquino Manoel ([DOI:10.5433/1679-0375.1992v13n4p255](http://dx.doi.org/10.5433/1679-0375.1992v13n4p255)), but we focused on covering all the steps in more detail, and from a pedagogical perspective.

 ### Authors
  - Pedro Henrique Fernandes Lobo (email pedrohflobo@gmail.com, ORCID [0000-0002-9363-9780](http://orcid.org/0000-0002-9363-9780))